-(b) Hwæt sæzst þū, frēond?
+(a) Hwæt sceal ic c sec z an? (b) Hwæt sæzst þū, frēond ?
+What shall Ι say?
 What say you, friend?

 In negative statements, ne, the negative particle, appeared at the beginning of the clause, and was typically followed by the verb and subject.
 Multiple negation was common, that is, ne might occur several times in the same sentence.
-The negative is often formed as above by putting ne before the verb (\mathbf{a}, \mathbf{b}) .
-There is also another word, $\mathbf{n}\bar{\mathbf{a}}$, which can be translated as 'not' (\mathbf{c}) .
-Both ne and $\mathbf{n}\bar{\mathbf{a}}$ can be used in the same sentence to stress the negative meaning:
+The negative is often formed as above by putting ne before the verb (a, b).
+There is also another word, $n\bar{a}$, which can be translated as 'not' (c).
+Both ne and $n\bar{a}$ can be used in the same sentence to stress the negative meaning:

-(a) ne con ic noht sec zan 'not know I nought to say' (I don't know what to say)
+(a) ne con ic noht sec3an

+'not know I nought to say'

+(I don't know what to say)